-During each scoring period, points from a maximum of two Qualifying Races will be scored.
-An athlete must start in two Qualifying Races over the Series cycle to be eligible for the championship.
-If an athlete earns points in more than two events, the athlete’s highest two finishes will be scored.
+During each scoring period, points from a maximum of two Qualifying Races will be counted.
+An athlete must start in at least two Qualifying Races over the cycle to be eligible for the prize.
+If an athlete earns points in more than two events, the athlete’s highest two finishes are scored.

 Points are allocated following each race as follows:

-2. The athlete who has won the most Qualifying Races during the period.
+- The athlete who has won the most Qualifying Races during the period.